Regex Support

 ) characters using the double-backslash\\

 convention.
-The examples in this topic use this convention.
+The examples below use this convention.

 AWS Logs